irfina/irfina/README.md

-- 👋 Hi, I’m @irfina
+- 👋 Hi, I’m Irfin
-- 👀 I’m interested in software design and architecture.
+- 👀 I’m interested in software design and architecture
-- 🌱 I’m currently learning to incorporate DDD and clean architecture in our projects.
+- 🌱 I use UML to design OO program ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...